The Auschwitz Volunteer

-The Auschwitz Volunteer: Beyond Bravery is a nonfiction 2012 book consisting of a report by Polish resistance fighter Witold Pilecki, an introduction written by historian Norman Davies and a foreword by Chief Rabbi of Poland Michael Schudrich.
+The Auschwitz Volunteer: Beyond Bravery is a nonfiction 2012 book consisting of a report (also described as a diary) by Polish resistance fighter Witold Pilecki, an introduction written by historian Norman Davies and a foreword by Chief Rabbi of Poland Michael Schudrich.
 The diary has been translated by Jarek Garliński and was published in English by Aquila Polonica.
 It covers a period of about four years during which Pilecki was on a mission to infiltrate the Auschwitz concentration camp.
 Pilecki wrote his report in Polish in the summer of 1945 for his Polish Army superiors; this book was the first time his report was published in English.
 His mission had two principal goals: smuggle out intelligence about the camp, and build a resistance organization among the prisoners.

 Development

 The diary is based on the document held in the custody of the Polish Underground Movement Study Trust in London.
 The translator, Jarek Garliński, is the son of historian Józef Garliński who wrote one of the first English-language accounts of Pilecki's life in his 1975 book Fighting Auschwitz.